Stocks, Bonds, Bills and Inflation and Gold

 Note that these total return indexes ignore taxes (effectively assumes a non-taxable account) and also ignore trading costs.

 For the 20 years from 1946 to 1965, stocks were far superior.
-Bonds and T-Bills imitated mattresses (but did protect against inflation, although not fully).
+Long-term bonds and T-Bills imitated mattresses (but did protect against inflation, although not fully).
 The dollar itself and Gold which was tied to the dollar both lost almost half of their purchasing power.

 The 20 years from 1966 through 1985 were ugly all around (unless one held Gold).
 Stocks came out slightly ahead of bonds.
 Gold had very large returns as it was de-coupled from the U.S. dollar and as Americans were again allowed to own it.